annalee/olu/setup.md

     $ cd ../

 `../` just means "go up one level."
+You can go up two levels by going `../../`, and so on. `../` is a relative path.

 # Install ALL THE THINGS: